PavanSeervi/simon-says-game/README.md

 - Ensure your code follows the existing style and conventions.

 ## Acknowledgements
-Inspired by the classic Simon® electronic game by Milton Bradley.
+Inspired by the classic Simon® electronic game.
-Sound effects sourced from freesound.org.
 Built with vanilla JavaScript, HTML, and CSS for zero-dependency performance.